-Ibn Sina Hospital, established in 1980 in Mashhad, is one of the largest psychiatric centers for mental patients and people with psychiatric disorders.
+Ibn Sina Hospital, established in 1980, is one of the largest psychiatric centers for mental patients and people with psychiatric disorders.
 The hospital area is 131,088 square meters including wards, clinic, laboratory, office buildings, educational buildings and parking lot, etc. It has 750 beds and serves a large area of people for great peace and privacy.

 To strengthen the management of the psychopaths for more security and safety of staff, doctors and the patients and enhance the service for patients, a new method of ensuring patients were well-observed and protected was required.
 After a number of internal assessments, Milesight video surveillance solution was chosed.

 Guarding expensive medical equipment and the safety of staff and personnel were the primary concerns.
 Choosing high performance cameras and technical supports to ensure absolute safety was a matter of four main aspects: patient movement, patient and employee security, and grounds security.